Wintellect/MSLearn/Introduction to Python/final final/3-working-with-strings.md

 ### Using string functions

-String objects come with an extensive API (Application Programming Interface) for manipulating them.
+Strings come with an extensive API (Application Programming Interface) for manipulating them.
 For example, the `upper` function can be called on any string.
 It changes a string's characters to all uppercase:

 ```python
 message = 'Hello'